 The easiest way to get a pet snail is by looking around your garden.
 Probably you can find a garden snail or a roman snail tucking under leaves or plant pots.
 You can find them in many parts of the nature.
 So if you didn’t find one in your garden, you can try to look for them in wooded areas around your neighborhood.
 Some tips on finding them in the nature is looking for them after a rainy day or during the evening.
 They are much harder to find during a hot day.

-If you want them right away, a lot of aquarium and pet shops are now selling various snails (from adult snails to baby snails).
-You can just pay a visit to one of thoes shops and bring one home.
+If you want them right away, there are pet snails for sale on a lot of aquarium and pet shops.
+Those are nowadays selling various snails (from adult snails to baby snails).
+You can just pay a visit to one of those shops and bring one home.

 Another option is to get your pet snails delivered to your door.
 You can buy pet snail online from eBay, Amazon, etc. There are also a lot of online stores that will supply you in just a few clicks.